5 Random Pages

 Following the removal of the guns at the end of the war, the site of the gun battery was developed as a caravan park (Cloch Caravans, Gourock), with the gun emplacements being filled in, and used as caravan bases, leaving no trace.

-A site visit carried out in May 2007 revealed some variations from the earlier RCAHMS reports, together with some additional information.
+A site visit carried out during 2007 revealed some variations from the earlier RCAHMS reports, together with some additional information.

 On the shore side of the A770 road lie the remains of a concrete base for a hut, and three concrete searchlight platforms.
 Beginning with the hut base to the north, and east of the lighthouse, is a large concrete base, approximately 7 m x 10 m.
 The remains suggest a brick built structure with a concrete floor, and brick partitions within.
 The partitions suggest the building comprised a small entrance porch with two large rooms on either side, and the room to the east leading on to two smaller rooms, one of which contained a toilet cubicle.
 The remains of a floor screed at one end of the base show that the join between the floor and wall was curved, rather than straight, but there is nothing left to suggest any reason for this shape.